hotwax/oms-documentation/Fulfillment/APIs/Ready-to-ship items.md

 # Ready to ship order items

 Fetches a comprehensive list of all orders items which are picked, packed and ready to ship to customers.
-To get the Ready to ship orders, you will need to call the /solr-query endpoint with the POST method.
+To get ready to ship orders, you will need to call the /solr-query endpoint with the POST method.

 ## Request